 10. Trampolining Centre

 Architecture, science, art… hmmm yeah, they’re higher on my list of priorities than my kids’, lol.
 They’ll choose trampolining any day over a bit of ‘culture’.
 Hey ho, sometimes you just have to roll with it.
 Any time we’re heading to Glasgow they want to know if we’re going to the *massive* trampolining centre.
 There are several and the one we’re most familiar with is Ryze which is located close to the city centre.
-Alternatively, if you have your own transport, you can head to Flip Out Glasgow in Rutherglen or Gravity Trampoline Park at Soar in Braehead.
+Alternatively, if you have your own transport, you can head to Flip Out Glasgow in Rutherglen or Gravity Xsite Trampoline Park in Braehead.

 Bonus!
 City Sightseeing Bus